eonu/sequentia/docs/sections/classifiers/hmm.rst

 to what known as a **left-right** HMM, and is the most commonly used type of HMM for sequential modeling.
 Mathematically, a left-right HMM is defined by an upper-triangular transition matrix.

+A **strict left-right** topology is one in which transitions are only permitted to the current state and the next state, i.e. no state-jumping is permitted.

 If we allow transitions to any state at any time, this HMM topology is known as **ergodic**.

-**Note**: Ergodicity is mathematically defined as having a transition matrix with no non-zero entries.
+**Note**: Ergodicity is mathematically defined as having a transition matrix with no zero entries.
 Using the ergodic topology in Sequentia will still permit zero entries in the transition matrix, but will issue a warning stating that those probabilities will not be learned.

-Sequentia offers both topologies, specified by a string parameter ``topology`` in the :class:`~HMM` constructor that takes values `'left-right'` or `'ergodic'`.
+Sequentia offers all three topologies, specified by a string parameter ``topology`` in the :class:`~HMM` constructor that takes values `'left-right'`, `'strict-left-right'` or `'ergodic'`.

 Making Predictions
 ------------------